falvarezb/roboclimate/README.md

-# About this project
+# About Roboclimate

-## Description and motivation

 Have you ever complained about the weatherman failing to predict the weather correctly?

-That's the question this project aims to answer: how reliable are the weather forecasts?
+That's what this project is about: the realiability of the weather forecasts.

-To do so we'll compare the accuracy of different weather models ranging from a naive approach to  sophisticated meteorological models.
+To do so we'll investigate the accuracy of the meteorological models.

 ## Scope

-For now, we consider only one weather variable, temperature, and five locations:
+### Weather variables

+- temperature
+- pressure
+- humidity
+- wind intensity
+- wind direction

+### Locations

 - London
 - Madrid
 - Sydney
 - New York
 - Sao Paulo
+- Tokyo
+- Moscow
+- Asuncion
+- Nairobi
+- Lagos

 ## Models